• IRENEBARON SPEAKER

 One of numerous workshops

-Coordinator Chuck Bruckelmeyer presented a workshop at OUZ about making a telescope.
-He has constructed several by grinding his own concave mirror surfaces by hand.
-He is an expert at helping club members put together their new telescopes, help in repairing them and using his laser calibration system to align the mirrors correctly.
+Coordinator Chuck Bruckelmeyer, former President of the Columbus Astronomical Society, presents workshops at about telescopes and astronomy.
+He has constructed telescopes by grinding his own concave mirror surfaces by hand.
+He assists club members with their telescopes.
 Discuss your needs with him at monthly events.
 In this photo, Chuck holds one of the mirrors on which he is currently working.
 We are very fortunate to have him as a member and active coordinator.

 Your privacy is respected.
 Your email list is never shared.